Classic from scratch strawberry pie made with fresh summer strawberries and an all-butter two crust pie dough

 - In a food processor, pulse together flour, salt and sugar.
 Add cold butter one tablespoon at a time while the food processor is running.
 Stop the machine once mixture is crumbly and like coarse sand in texture.

 - Add water and yolks.
 Quickly pulse for a few seconds until dough begins to come together.
-Remove shaggy dough from machine and finish kneading on a lightly floured surface.
+Remove shaggy dough from machine and finish kneading on a lightly floured surface.*You should be able to see the streaks of butter in the dough.
+Fold just until dough comes together.
+It will not be smooth!

 Pie Filling and Assembly:

 - Roll out one dough between two sheets of parchment paper.
 Lightly flour the bottom of the paper and the top of the dough.
 Alternatively, you can roll the dough on a lightly floured work surface.
-Roll dough to about 10 inches in diameter and about ยผ-inch thick Place the pie plate upside down over the rolled dough to make sure it is the correct size.NOTE: If the dough is too hard or too cold, let it rest a few minutes until it is pliable.
+Roll dough to about 10 inches in diameter and about ¼-inch thick Place the pie plate upside down over the rolled dough to make sure it is the correct size.NOTE: If the dough is too hard or too cold, let it rest a few minutes until it is pliable.

 - Move dough into the pie plate and firmly press it into the bottom and sides of pie plate.
-Trim the excess dough leaving about a ยฝ-inch overhang all around.
+Trim the excess dough leaving about a ½-inch overhang all around.
 Cover with plastic wrap and let chill in the fridge.

 - Roll out the other dough until 10 inches in diameter.
 Cover with plastic wrap and let chill in the fridge for 5 minutes.